 If you are paying rent to a landlord every month, you have rights to certain things including a safe place to live.
-If you or a loved one has been injured in an apartment building because those in charge of the premises did not take reasonable steps to keep it in a safe condition, you may be entitled to recover damages.
-The Salamati Law Firm assists individuals throughout the state of California with aggressive representation aimed at holding those liable for your injuries, financially responsible.
+If you or a loved one has been injured in a slip and fall accident because those in charge of the apartment building did not take reasonable steps to keep it in a safe condition, you may be entitled to recover damages.
+The Los Angeles personal injury attorneys at Salamati Law assist individuals throughout the state of California with aggressive representation aimed at holding those liable for your injuries financially responsible.

 An injured tenant may bring a suit against someone who breached a duty if that breach was a proximate cause of the tenant’s injury.

 Property owners owe a duty to tenants to protect tenants and others who may enter the property from defects or hazards on the premises.
 Owners often delegate this duty to property managers but either or both entities may be held liable for negligence.
 To fulfill their duty, landlords and property managers must:

 Property manger and landlord liability is triggered when they breach their duty to act reasonably to fix or warn of defects on the premises.